Young Harris Mountain Lions: Women's basketball

 Women's basketball began at Young Harris on November 15, 2010, led by former Mississippi State head coach Brenda Paul.
 Paul was succeeded by Matt Stearsman, who served most of the 2014–15 season as interim head coach before leading the program as full-time head coach until the end of the 2017–18 season.
 Longtime Division I head coach Jim Davis then served as the Mountain Lions' head coach for the 2018–19 season.
 Upon Davis' departure, Lindsey Huffman took the helm of the program and has served as head coach since the 2019–20 season, winning Peach Belt Conference coach of the year honors in her first season.

 Women's soccer

-The Young Harris Lady Mountain Lions won the 2006 NJCAA Division I Women's Soccer National Championship, under coach Kathy Brown.
-Women's soccer coach Kathy Brown originally served as the assistant coach at Jacksonville State before coming to Young Harris in 1997 and starting the women's soccer team.
-In just her first season as a head coach, Coach Brown celebrated her first state championship.
-Since then she has led the Lady Mountain Lions to seven more state titles.
+The Young Harris Lady Mountain Lions won the 2006 NJCAA Division I Women's Soccer National Championship, under head coach Kathy Brown.
+Brown originally served as the assistant coach at Jacksonville State before coming to Young Harris in 1997 and starting the women's soccer program.
+In just her first season as a head coach, Brown celebrated her first state championship.
+Coach Brown led the Lady Mountain Lions to a total of eight state titles during her tenure, which lasted through the 2015 season.
+Christiane Lessa led the program for the 2016 season, followed by longtime Kennesaw State head coach Rob King through 2020.
+The program is currently led by former Young Harris men's soccer athlete and assistant under Kathy Brown, Avram Allen.